Gelangweilte-Studenten/gradle-docker-tests/README.md

 **If you assign multiple port mappings and need to access them later it is not recommended using this property.**

+If the container has to run a specific command, it can be provided using the `command(string)` method or by setting the `command` property.

 ### Stop a docker container

 The containers created by the `DockerRunTask` can be stopped using the `DockerStopTask`.
 To do this, simply add the task